-It is for the admission authority to determine if, on the balance of probability, the address given on an application is the child's habitual residence.
-Some examples of the use of an address of convenience include but are not limited to the following:
+It is for the home Local Authority to determine if, on the balance of probability, the address given on an application is a child's normal place of residence or is considered to be an address of convenience.
+Some examples of circumstances which may be considered an address of convenience are:

-- An applicant applies from an address where the child does not ordinarily reside.
-This includes a business address, a childminder's address or any other address including that of a family member or friend. - A family purchases a new property or rents accommodation and uses this address in order to gain a school place, whilst continuing to own or rent an alternative property. - A family owns a property which is or has previously been used as their home address and apply from another address in order to gain a school place, but still retains ownership of the initial property - A family moves to live with someone else, often a relative/friend/partner, and uses this address in order to gain a school place whilst continuing to own or rent an alternative property.
+- using the address of a relative, friend, childminder or business - using the address of a parent with whom the child spends the minority of the week see shared or joint residence - purchasing a new property or renting accommodation and using this address in order to gain a school place, whilst continuing to own or rent an alternative property. - owning a property which is or has previously been used as your home address and applying from another address in order to gain a school place, but still retaining ownership of the initial property - use of a local address whilst the child lives overseas see applications from abroad